For Immediate Release:

-Los Angeles and Washington DC—Kidsave, an organization that advocates for and supports the adoption of older, harder-to-place children growing up in orphanages and foster care, announces the appointment of Wrenn Chais, attorney and Court Appointed Special Advocate (CASA), to Kidsave’s Board of Trustees.
+Washington DC and Los Angeles—Kidsave, an organization that advocates for the adoption and lifelong mentoring connections of older children growing up in orphanages and foster care, announces the appointment of Genaro Perez Jr. to Kidsave’s Board of Trustees.

 Perez is Director at CrossCountry Consulting and Tri-State Lead of Business Development, responsible for creating and executing growth strategies and assisting clients to transform their finance, accounting, risk, operations, and technology functions.

 Perez is also a leader with ALPFA (Association of Latino Professionals for America), the first Latino professional association in the US.
 Genaro has served various board positions over the last 24 years and was awarded the Outstanding Service to ALPFA award in 2003 and ALPFA’s Lifetime Achievement Award in 2011.
 He was also featured in Hispanic Executive Magazine in 2013 as a Latino leader in the Accounting & Finance industry.

 “We appreciate Genaro’s strong financial background and understanding of non-profit planning, reporting and audit requirements,” said Randi Thompson, Kidsave CEO, President, and Co-Founder.
 “We also look forward to working with him to engage his extensive networks in the Latino professional community to benefit the multicultural youth we serve.”